eric-hermosis/learning-dynamics/index.md

 ## Integration

 The presented four equations allow us to describe the learning process of a model.
-Since they should be numerically integrated to perform optimization, we seek their integral form.
+Since they need to be numerically integrated to perform optimization, we seek their integral form.
 By substituting the last equation into the second one and rearranging the terms, we obtain the evolution equation for the momentum $X_i$​ as

 $$
 h\beta \frac{dX_{i}}{dt} + h\frac{d\beta}{dt} X_{i} = h \frac{d}{dt}(\beta X_{i}) = k\frac{\partial H}{\partial w^{i}}